codelibs/fess-crawler/README.md

-S2Robot
+Fess Crawler
 =======

 ## Overview

-S2Robot is a crawler library for crawling a web site and a file system.
+Fess Crawler is a crawler library for crawling a web site and a file system.